Jilab-biomechanics/CNN-brain-strains/README.md

 The accuracy of the trained CNN using real-world impacts is extensively reported in the published paper.
 Here, we further report the CNN-estimation accuracy using a separate, [idealized rotational impact dataset](https://link.springer.com/article/10.1007%2Fs10439-017-1888-3) (N=1521).
 This additional testing dataset is completely unseen by the trained CNN.
 The accuracy for MPS of the WB and CC in terms of coefficient of determination (R^2) and root mean squared error (RMSE) are shown below (dashed lines: +/- 1 RMSE):
 ![](https://github.com/Jilab-biomechanics/CNN-brain-strains/blob/master/figures/Testing_results.png)

-When instead training the CNN using the idealized impacts (N=1521) with the same architecture, the resulting 10-fold cross-validation accuracy is shown below (virtually perfect performance).
+When instead training the CNN using the idealized impacts (N=1521) with the pretrained CNN weights as initial weights for fine-tuning, the resulting 10-fold cross-validation accuracy is shown below (virtually perfect performance).
 ![](https://github.com/Jilab-biomechanics/CNN-brain-strains/blob/master/figures/Testing_results_idealized_dataset.png)